 Nursing home abuse is a tragic reality for far too many aging residents of Gulfport and Biloxi.
 Nursing homes that allow abuse to occur need to take responsibility for their shortcomings.
 Elderly victims deserve to be fully and fairly compensated for the physical, emotional, and financial effects of their abuse.

 Mississippi Personal Injury Law FAQs

-Q: How can I decide if I should speak with a personal injury attorney?
+Q: How can I decide if I should seek help from a personal injury law firm?

 After suffering an injury in an accident, you are unlikely to know if you have a claim for compensation.
 Even if the cause of the accident seems clear (or, conversely, if it seems impossible to determine), a thorough investigation may reveal that unexpected factors were involved.
 When you schedule your free consultation, we do not expect you to know your legal rights.
 We are happy to speak with you if you have suffered any type of accident-related injury, and we can act quickly to determine the cause of your accident and identify the party (or parties) responsible for your injury-related losses.

 Q: What types of accident-related injuries are eligible for financial compensation?

 Under Mississippi law, all accident-related injuries are eligible for financial compensation.
 If you have been injured due to someone else’s negligence or a product defect, we can help you.
 Contact us today to find out how much you may be entitled to recover for your: